Download a free trial to find out which Altium software best suits your needs

 Great PCB design software not only includes tools for viewing PCBs and Gerber files, but your software should also include tools for creating Gerber files directly from your design data.
-An online Gerber viewer makes it easy to examine Gerber files before you send them to your manufacturer, but using one tool for design and an online for evaluating Gerber files hampers your workflow.
+A PCB viewer, online-dependent is preferable, makes it easy to examine Gerber files before you send them to your manufacturer, but using one tool for design and an online for evaluating Gerber files hampers your workflow.

 Your PCB design software should include comprehensive manufacturer deliverable generation tools that are easy to access and easy to use with any PCB file.
-There is no reason your PCB software should kick you to a separated online tool just to generate or view your Gerber files or CAD file or any other deliverable.
+There is no reason your PCB software should kick you to a separate PCB viewer online tool just to generate or view your Gerber files or CAD file or any other deliverable.

 Generating Gerber X2 files in Altium Designer